 If you are into the Information Technology field as a professional or as a business owner, two keywords you have heard the most: ‘Artificial Intelligence and ‘Cybersecurity’.
 You might have seen that many companies are looking at Artificial Intelligence as a solution to growing complex business problems.
-And, Cybersecurity as a solution for the emerging cyber threats.
-If you are a security professional who wants to harness the power of Artificial Intelligence, or if you are an AI and Machine Learning practitioner who want to apply your skills to solve the thriving problem of security, you must read this article.
-This article mainly focuses on the emerging role of Artificial Intelligence in Cybersecurity and how Artificial Intelligence improves Cybersecurity in today’s world?
+And, Cybersecurity as a solution for emerging cyber threats.
+If you are a security professional who wants to harness the power of Artificial Intelligence, or if you are an AI and Machine Learning practitioner who wants to apply your skills to solve the thriving problem of security, you must read this article.
+This article mainly focuses on the emerging role of Artificial Intelligence in Cybersecurity and how Artificial Intelligence improves Cybersecurity in today’s world.

 What Is Artificial Intelligence?

-Six Disciplines Of Artificial Intelligence:
+Six Disciplines of Artificial Intelligence:

 - Understand natural language.